Search

 -server $LOGIN:$PASSWD@$VAC_IP

-All packages offer service files, how you edit them is going to depend on your platforms.
-For sysv, you can edit varnish-discovery.params located in either /etc/deafult/ or in /etc/sysconfig to change the ENABLE and DAEMON_OPTS= variables.
+For sysv, edit varnish-discovery.params located in either /etc/deafult/ or /etc/sysconfig to change the ENABLE and DAEMON_OPTS= variables.

-For systemd, run you can create the file /etc/systemd/system/varnish-discovery.service.d/exec.conf and redefine the ExecStart parameter, for example:
+For systemd, create the file /etc/systemd/system/varnish-discovery.service.d/exec.conf and redefine the ExecStart parameter.
+For example:

 cat > /etc/systemd/system/varnish-discovery.service.d/exec.conf << EOF